 SSO authentication doesn't fail for all SSO-enabled user accounts.
 If all SSO-enabled users experience the same symptoms, it more likely indicates a federation issue.
 For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 SSO authentication for the user account succeeds on other client computers.
-If the user account can't log on to any Office 365 client, see the resolutions later in this article that involve the client computer.
+If the user account can't log on to any cloud services client, see the resolutions later in this article that involve the client computer.
 Also, explore the possibility that there's something wrong with the user account and not with the client computer.
 For more information, click the following article number to view the article in the Microsoft Knowledge Base:

 At a command prompt, type nslookup www.msn.com to determine whether DNS is resolving Internet server names.